oiax/tgweb/README.md

 In **tgweb**, the HTML documents that make up a website are generated from a combination of template files.
 A _page_ is a type of such template file.

+Non-page templates include layouts, wrappers, articles, and components, which are described in turn in the following sections.

 Pages are placed in the `src/pages` subdirectory under the working directory.

 It is possible to create a subdirectory under the `src/pages` directory and place pages under it.